 Solid-state drives are just like anything in this life, they have their own advantages and disadvantages.
 To some, the advantages cover the disadvantages and make SSDs a valuable commodity to possess.
-To others it’s just the opposite especially to those who cannot afford its high price.
-In fact, an SSD is not an essential part in computer system, particularly because there are other viral alternatives that can take its role, like the traditional hard drive.
+To others it’s just the opposite especially who cannot afford its high price.
+In fact, an SSD is not an essential part in computer system, particularly because there are other viable alternatives that can take its role, like the traditional hard drive.
 It’s more a luxury than anything else.
-But to those whose work is primarily based on speed and high performance, a solid state drive is something indispensable.
+But those whose work is primarily based on speed and high performance, a solid state drive is something indispensable.

 The Advantages of SSDs